smallab/raspicam-meets-cinder-on-raspi4/README.md

 `sudo apt-get install libopencv-dev`

 It must be v3.2.0 for this program.
 Same here, don't try and get the latest.
-That's all there is to it, and if this works fine you're almost there.
+That's all there is to it, if this works fine then you've got OpenCV running on your machine almost for free.

 ## RaspiCam